c-badyna/auravoid/README.md

  I'm developing a NPM package to send pickup lines, jokes, topics, roasts, and toasts.
 You can find that [here](https://void206551.github.io/fun-responses/)
  > It's still in development so it may be a bit buggy.

- I was working on [YTDL-CLI](https://github.com/void206551/ytdl-cli).
-  > Its releases support both Linux and Windows.

-## Contact Methods
-Since I am 15-years-old, most of my information is somewhat privated.
-If you do want to contact me, please contact me on Discord.